Gand Mool Nakshatra Shanti Puja: 2026 Dates, Vidhi & Cost

 3. What items are needed for the Puja?

-The list includes 27 types of leaves, 27 wells’ water (Gangajal), 27 types of grains, cloth pieces, leaves and specific items like ghada, supa, deepam etc. SmartPuja Pandits arrange all these specialized items for you.
+The list includes 27 types of leaves, 27 wells’ water (Gangajal), 27 types of grains, and specific items like ghada and supa.
+SmartPuja Pandits arrange all these specialized items for you.

 4. What items do I need to keep for the Puja?

-From your side, you’ll need to arrange Prasad items (Sweets, Fruits, Panchamrit), Basic household items (Utensils, plates, bowls, etc.) , new pair of clothes for child and parents (for sanketik snan) etc. A checklist will be shared for your reference.
+From your side, you’ll need to arrange Prasad items (Sweets, Fruits, Panchamrit), basic household items (Utensils, bowls), and new clothes for the child and parents.